A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Our Results

-As we show in section \ref{sec:lowerbounds}, this rate is nearly optimal is certain settings.
+As we show in section \ref{sec:lowerbounds}, the above convergence rate is nearly tight in certain settings for a conditional gradient-like method.

-\paragraph*{Online optimization} In the online setting we present conditional gradient algorithms that require only a single call to the linear optimization oracle of $\mP$ on each iteration of the game.
-In the following we let $G$ denote an upper bound on the $l_2$ norm of the (sub)gradients observed by the algorithms.
-Our online results are the following, \begin{enumerate} \item An algorithm for OCO with arbitrary convex loss functions whose regret after $T$ rounds is
+\paragraph*{Online convex optimization} We present algorithms for OCO that require only a single call to the linear optimization oracle of $\mP$ per iteration of the game.
+In the following we let $G$ denote an upper bound on the $\ell_2$ norm of the (sub)gradients of the loss functions revealed throughout the game.
+Our results for the online setting are as follows: \begin{enumerate} \item An algorithm for OCO with arbitrary convex loss functions whose sequence of predictions - $\lbrace{x_t}\rbrace_{t=1}^T$ satisfies that